dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 ## 3. Request project issues from then GitHub API

-Replace the definition of the `githubapi_resource` function definition in the `githubapi.py` pipeline script with a call to the GitHub API:

 >[!NOTE]
 > We will use dlt as an example project https://github.com/dlt-hub/dlt, feel free to replace it with your own repository.

+Modify `repo_issues_resource` in `githubapi.py` to request issues data from your GitHub project's API:

 ```py
 from dlt.sources.helpers.rest_client import paginate